 1. Change your side piece's name in your phone.

 It should be a variation of one of your friends or someone your SO won't think too much of.
 This person should text you fairly regularly anyway.
-Generally, I find this more helpful when the friend is not a member of the sex you're attracted to.

 2. Make sure your other devices are all logged out.

 Don't leave iMessage signed into your computer and have your SO watch each text that flies in while you're curling up for some Netflix.
 Without multiple sign-ins, getting rid of the evidence is simple and fun.
 Well, mostly just simple.
-But it keeps things clean and mitigates any other potential disasters.
+But it keeps things clean and mitigates any other potential mishaps.

 3. Choose one medium to speak on.

 It's easier to clean up your tracks when you only have one channel to watch.
-If it's texting, make sure you're not getting nude snaps and a million “i miss u” Facebook chats.
+If it's texting, make sure you're not getting NSFW snaps and a million "i miss u" Facebook chats.
 Keep it to a singular medium and stop worrying about evidence of your indiscretions floating in the ether.

 4. Don't get sentimental, delete all messages.